 Natalia woke with an unsettling feeling down in her core that something was wrong.
-Her eyes fluttered open hazily, her body protesting (it had been running on low sleep and high cortisol for the past few months), but quickly jolted awake after realizing she couldn't breathe.
+Her eyes fluttered open hazily, her body protesting (she'd been operating on low sleep and high stress for the past few months), but quickly jolted awake after realizing she couldn't breathe.

 A thick, black smoke filled the air, illuminated by orange flames that licked her door.
 Fire.

-Many believed that Kimlasca had been robbed of its promised prosperity, and were furious that the country had become allies with Malkuth.
+Many believed that Kimlasca had been robbed of its promised prosperity and were furious that the country had become allies with Malkuth.
 Others were outraged that a large portion of their resources – diminished already by global changes and the depletion of fonons - was going towards aiding replicas.
-And as much as she had not wanted to believe it, many citizens simply thought that her father was a poor leader, indecisive and easily swayed, with no real conviction.
+And as much as she had not wanted to believe it, many citizens simply thought her father a poor leader: indecisive and easily swayed, with no real conviction.

 Still, she thought to herself with shaking hands, she couldn't believe it had culminated in this.

 Her hands fumbled with the latch of the window, desperately trying to get it open.
 The ceiling had started to cave in, showering the floor with sparks and debris.
 It was a long way down, and she would most certainly be injured by the fall, but if she stayed here she would most certainly die.